maxwellalvord/pizza-parlor/README.md

 ## Description

-This page will allow the user to input a size and toppings for a pizza and get a recipt of hwat they ordered and how much it costs in German Francs.
+This page will allow the user to input a size and toppings for a pizza and get a receipt of what they ordered and how much it costs in German Francs.

 ## Setup/Installation Requirements